FennerEduardo/ionic5-full-starter-app-basic-simplified/README.md

 # Ionic 4 Full App
 The most advanced and complete Mobile & PWA starter app template

+## Install dependencies
+Run `npm install` to install the project dependencies.

 ## Development Workflow
 Run `ionic build` or `ionic build --prod` to build the project Run `ionic serve` to start a live-reload dev server